Why small business matters

-Last week many small businesses celebrated WA Small Business Day, which provided an opportunity to recognise the significant contribution small businesses make to the economy and our community.
+WA Small Business Day is celebrated in October each year, providing an opportunity to recognise the significant contribution small businesses make to the economy and our community.

-When I reflect on what it means to be in small business, my thoughts often turn to my family who have run all kinds of businesses for as long as I can remember, and before that too.
+When I reflect on what it means to be a small business, my thoughts turn to my family who have run all kinds of businesses for as long as I can remember, and before that too.
 Small business is very much in their DNA.

 My grandparents on either side ran small businesses in South Africa.
 Mum’s parents owned the neighbourhood liquor merchant, much-loved by the locals for its selection of fine wine and spirits.
 Dad’s parents ran a general dealer store in a small, isolated mining and farming community.
 The lifeblood of the town, the store sold everything from soap to tobacco leaves, plough shears and dried mapani worms, a delicacy favoured in the African community.